Location: Glencar Waterfall, Glencar Lough, Leitrim

-Parking: Car park on site
+Parking: Car park

 This is certainly the most difficult buggy parkrun I have done to date, it is also one of the most beautiful ones I have done too!
 The course is two loops with the first being through the woods on trails, over tree roots and stones – you definitely need an off-road buggy if you want to run (or walk) this part!
 Once you’ve finished with the first loop, you then continue past the start of the run and onto the second loop which is on tarmac roads.
 People may warn you about the big hill at the end of the route without mentioning that the whole of the second loop is undulating with lots of small hills throughout.
 This is okay for the average runner but when you’ve got a buggy to push, you feel every hill no matter how big or small.